Kansas 2025-2026 Regular Session

 Caption

-House Substitute for SB 126 by Committee on Health and Human Services - Updating income eligibility requirements for the state children's health insurance program, establishing an advance universal newborn screening program, providing for the reimbursement of certain treatment services, extending the transfer of moneys to the Kansas newborn screening fund, increasing state financial assistance to local health departments under certain circumstances and increasing the annual assessment rate on hospital providers.
+House Sub for SB 126 - Establishing an advance universal newborn screening program, providing for the reimbursement of certain treatment services and extending the transfer of moneys to the Kansas newborn screening fund, increasing state financial assistance for local health departments under certain circumstances and increasing the annual assessment rate on hospital providers.

 Impact